Gemcitabine

 • aching.

 You may have these symptoms while the drug is being given or several hours later.
 Your nurse will tell you if this is likely to happen.
 They may advise you to take paracetamol.
-Drinking plenty of fluids will also help.
 If the symptoms are severe or do not improve after 24 hours, contact the hospital.
+If you have flu-like symptoms at any other time, you should contact the hospital straight away.

 Breathlessness

 You may feel mildly breathless soon after you have gemcitabine.
-This usually gets better by itself but if this happens let your nurse or doctor know.
+If this happens, let your nurse or doctor know.
+This usually gets better by itself.

 Common side effects